 Managing Investment Portfolio.

 An investment portfolio is a set of financial assets owned by an investor.
 Financial assets that constitutes a portfolio may include stocks, bonds,

+mutual funds and cash.
 Investors aim to achieve returns by mixing two or more of these assets to form a portfolio in a way that reflects their risk

 If you qualify as an aggressive investor, majority of your asset in your portfolio can be invested in equities.
 A small portion of total asset in the portfolio should be invested in fixed income securities as well as mutual funds to provide liquidity.
 Investing all your portfolio in equities is seen as risky.
 In order to manage the risk, investing is mutual funds with equities exposure will manage the risk associated with exposure of a large proportion of the investment portfolio to few equities.

 Investors with about 10 years to retirement will be categorised as balanced investors.
 The primary objective of balanced investors in steady growth.
 Any downturn in the portfolio may affect retirement plans completely.
 A portfolio with a small allocations to equities is ideal for the balanced investor.
 The larger portion of the portfolio should be invested in bonds and mutual funds to reduce fluctuation in portfolio value and returns.